verekia/js-stack-from-scratch/tutorial/08-bootstrap-jss.md

 # 08 - Bootstrap and JSS

-**The code of this chapter is available in the [`master-no-services`](https://github.com/verekia/js-stack-boilerplate/tree/master-no-services) branch of the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate).**
+Code of this chapter is available in the [`master-no-services`](https://github.com/verekia/js-stack-boilerplate/tree/master-no-services) branch of the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate).

 Alright!
 It's time to give our ugly app a facelift.
 We are going to use Twitter Bootstrap to give it some base styles.
 We'll then add a CSS-in-JS library to add some custom styles.